MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mahdi-ait-lhaj-loutfi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (M. Sc.)
+  - Students (M. Sc.)
 ---

-Mahdi Ait Lhaj Loutfi est un étudiant à la maîtrise dans le laboratoire MEDomics UdeS depuis 2021.
-Son projet de recherche concerne l'optimisation des caractéristiques radiomiques.
+Mahdi Ait Lhaj Loutfi is a master student in the MEDomics UdeS laboratory since 2021.
+His research project concerns the optimization of radiomic features.